-The May event known as Romantic Ronda is an encounter with the romantic past of this town in Malaga, a sign of identity that takes shape during this recreation of the historic fair of Ronda on 19, 20 21 and May 22, 2016
+The May Fair event known as Romantic Ronda (Ronda Romantica) is an encounter with the romantic past of this town in Malaga.
+It is a sign of identity that takes shape during this recreation of the historic fair of Ronda on 27, 28, 29, 30 and 31 in May 2020.

-Romantic Ronda is a tourism initiative that places visitors during three days in the historical context of the Ronda mountain ranges, the eighteenth and nineteenth centuries and the bandits and smugglers, craftsmen and writers who came in search of adventures to relate them in their works.
+Romantic Ronda is a tourist initiative that places visitors during three days in the historical context of the Ronda mountain ranges.
+Become part of the eighteenth and nineteenth centuries with bandits and smugglers, craftsmen and writers who came in search of adventures to relate them in their works.

 If you want to know more about the vision that pretends to give the Romantic Ronda event you can read Washington Irving, one of those adventurer writers who visited Andalucia and wrote ‘Tales of the Alhambra‘ (free e-book), he managed to capture on paper the feelings that produced a trip of this kind on the paths of Andalusia during these years.

 This fair, once one of the most famous in Andalusia, began in 1501.
 A cattle fair was requested to sell the excess stock.

 During the 19th century the fair had its greatest splendor and was a meeting point for European and North American travelers in search of adventure.
 The Ronda Romantica event seeks to historically recreate that atmosphere with the typical costumes and markets that were then celebrated.